piedpiper-ucv/trivialPiper/README.md

 * 2348 - TFTP Blocksize Option
 * 7440 - TFTP Windowsize Option

-Additional features:
-* Block ID rollover for sending large files

 Limitations:
 * Only octet transfer mode is supported
-* Timeouts will work incorrectly in case of a malicious client sending invalid packets (after receiving an invalid packet, the timeout timer will be reset)

 ## Requirements
 * Python 3.6+